ABOUT

 The gap between strategy and execution became more interesting than strategy itself.

-At Babbel, I spent a decade alongside the same executive, supporting him first as CMO and then as CEO, and built the CEO Office as the business scaled from €100M to over €350M toward IPO readiness.
-I sat at the centre of execution, designing decision frameworks, operating rhythms and leadership systems that allowed decisions to move under pressure.
+At Babbel I joined as an Executive Assistant to the CMO and spent a decade alongside the same executive as he moved to CEO, building what became the CEO Office as the business scaled from €100M to over €350M toward IPO readiness.

-I owned cross-functional work that did not belong neatly anywhere and took on decisions and projects that would otherwise have landed on the CEO's desk.
-I built and led the Executive Assistant function, redesigning it to operate with judgement and shared context rather than task management.
-EAs could move between executives without starting from zero.
-Projects were assigned by skill, not reporting line.
+I owned cross-functional work that did not belong neatly anywhere.
+I built and led the Executive Assistant function, redesigning it to operate as a leverage layer with judgement and shared context, rather than a task management function.
 Board processes were run to public company standards.

 The work is hands-on.
 Designing systems.
-Carrying execution.
-Staying in it until it holds.
+Carrying them through execution.
+Staying in it until the organisation can run them without me.

 Based in Berlin.
 Working globally.